“The escape velocity of Earth is the speed at which a free object must travel to escape into space from a planet’s gravitational pull.”

 But if you compare Earth’s atmosphere, Venus and Mars is about 95% CO2.
 Long ago, Earth may have had a similar atmosphere.

 But it’s because biomass in Earth’s oceans that absorb CO2 removed large amounts from the atmosphere.
-It sequesters CO2 giving us higher proportion of nitrogen and oxygen.
+It sequesters CO2 giving us a higher proportion of nitrogen and oxygen.

 The absence of oceans and biomass on Venus and Mars means they retain an atmosphere heavy in carbon dioxide without oxygen.